Close

 Nasser05/09/2025 at 20:36 0 comments

-We began by laser cutting all the wooden components.
-Our design was optimized for 5 mm plywood for almost all wooden parts (with one exception).
-In total, we used:
+With the CAD done, we moved on to manufacturing.
+We started by laser cutting the wooden components.
+The design was built around 5 mm plywood for almost everything.
+We used:

 5mm plywood